-For several years now I’ve used my Nikon 85mm f1.4 prime lens primarily for weddings and engagement pictures.
+I’ve used my Nikon 85mm f1.4 prime lens for several years, primarily for weddings and engagement pictures.
 My other workhorse lens was the Nikon 24-70mm f2.8 lens.
-This is considered an excellent lens and it should be as much as it costs.
-It focuses very quickly, and it gives a fantastic range for family pictures.
-I could shoot the whole group and still get nice close up portraits of individuals and the kids.
-The longer I do photography the pickier I get about wanting a certain look to the pictures.
-I want that really soft Bokeh or out of focus background and there is just something special about the clarity and color I get from my 85mm Nikon prime lens.
-I started to realize I just wasn’t happy with any zoom lens no matter the quality.
-So I decided, even for family pictures, that I would move to using all prime lenses such as the 85mm, 50mm and 35mm.
+This is considered an excellent lens and should be as much as it costs.
+It focuses very quickly and gives a fantastic range for family pictures.
+I could shoot the whole group and still get excellent close-up portraits of individuals and kids.
+The longer I do photography, the pickier I get about wanting a specific look to the pictures.
+I like that soft Bokeh or out-of-focus background, and there is something special about the clarity and color I get from my 85mm Nikon prime lens.
+I realized I wasn’t happy with any zoom lens, no matter the quality.
+So I decided, even for family pictures, that I would move to use all prime lenses such as the 85mm, 50mm, and 35mm.

-It takes a bit of extra work moving to all primes especially on the beach.
-In normal circumstances someone could carry one camera body and a couple of different lenses and switch between them as needed.
-Many times after a beach session my camera is covered in salt spray, that would ruin a camera if it got inside.
+Moving to all primes, especially on the beach, requires extra work.
+In normal circumstances, someone could carry one camera body and a couple of lenses and switch between them as needed.
+Many times after a beach session, my camera is covered in salt spray, which would ruin a camera if it got inside.
 So switching lenses at the beach is pretty much impossible.
-So instead I have to carry a camera body for each lens I want to use.
-Thanks to my Spider Holster, carrying a couple of cameras is an easy thing to do, I’ve done it for years at weddings.
-I decided for family pictures to carry one body with the 85mm f1.4 and another body with the lightweight 35mm f1.8 lens.
+So instead, I have to carry a camera body for each lens I want to use.
+Thanks to my Spider Holster, carrying a couple of cameras is an easy thing to do.
+I’ve done it for years at weddings.
+I decided for family pictures to bring one body with the 85mm f1.4 and another with the lightweight 35mm f1.8 lens.
 (Update, since I’ve made this post, I’ve found I can generally do everything I need with a single camera body and a 50mm f1.4 lens.
-I now typically just carry that.
+I now typically carry that.
 I finally have a 50mm lens I love with the Sigma Art series.)
-I’ve been doing this for a few weeks now and getting really good results.
-Something I’ve realized is I hardly even need the 35mm lens unless I want to use it for a specific look, such as getting a good view of the sky at sunset.
-As long it’s not high tide I have plenty of room to move around, so with the 85mm lens I just backup more if I’m shooting a large group.
-I’ve come to realize zoom lenses are just dumb, your feet can do exactly the same thing without compromising the image quality.
+I’ve been doing this for a few weeks now and getting good results.
+I’ve realized that I hardly even need the 35mm lens unless I want to use it for a specific look, such as getting a good view of the sky at sunset.
+As long it’s not high tide, I have plenty of room to move around, so I back up more with the 85mm lens if I’m shooting a large group.
+I’ve realized zoom lenses are just dumb.
+Your feet can do precisely the same thing without compromising the image quality.

-A couple of things to keep in mind if you switch to all primes.
-Remember an 85mm f1.4 lens has an extremely shallow depth of field.
-This is exactly what you want if your subjects are all at the same distance from the camera, such as if you are shooting an individual person or a couple.
-However at f1.4, unless your focus is exactly perfect, you could end up with a nose in focus and the eyes blurry.
-It takes more practice and skill using a lens like this.
-In fact I typically shoot at around f/2.0 which still gives a beautiful creamy out of focus background while making the acceptable in focus area a bit wider.
-When moving to group shots with an 85mm lens you have to be especially careful.
-If you place some people behind others and try to stay at a wide aperture setting, the ones in the background will be very out of focus.
+Here are a few things to remember if you switch to all primes.
+First, an 85mm f1.4 lens has an extremely shallow depth of field.
+You want this if your subjects are all at the same distance from the camera, such as if you are shooting an individual person or a couple.
+However, at f1.4, unless your focus is perfect, you could end up with the tip of a nose in focus and blurry eyes.
+It takes more practice and skill to use a lens like this.
+I typically shoot at around f/2.0, which still gives a beautiful creamy out-of-focus background while making the acceptable in-focus area a bit wider.
+You must be especially careful when moving to group shots with an 85mm lens.
+If you place some people behind others and try to stay at a wide aperture setting, the ones in the background will be significantly out of focus.
 Make sure to stop the camera down to at least f/4.0 or f/5.6 for group shots at 85mm, or around f/4.0 with a 50mm lens.
-If using a 35mm lens it’s ok to stay around f2.0 or so for group pictures.
-As you can see it’s just more to keep in mind when you are concentrating on getting a bunch of kids to look at the camera, it takes some practice but it’s definitely worth it.
+Using a 35mm lens is okay to stay around f2.0 or so for group pictures.
+As you can see, it’s just more to keep in mind when you are concentrating on getting a bunch of kids to look at the camera, it takes some practice, but it’s worth it.

-I’ll post a few of my pictures from the past few weeks, these were all shot with the Nikon 85mm f1.4G lens except for one (Update: I’ll add a couple of 50mm lens shots as well).
+I’ll post a few of my pictures from the past few weeks.
+These were all shot with the Nikon 85mm f1.4G lens except for one (Update: I’ll add a couple of 50mm lens shots as well).
 Can you figure out which one is shot at 35mm?
 (Update: I’m going to add lens and f-stop settings in image captions.)
-If you ever have any lens questions let me know in the comments below, I always like talking about geeky photography stuff!
+If you have any lens questions, let me know in the comments below.
+I always like talking about geeky photography stuff!